andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 a record studio, silent reading rooms etc. Even though the books still have a strong presence this library is designed first and foremost as a place for people."

-With the design, the architects not only to bring people together, but to bring them together while inviting the outside in. to create a building that would bring people together while allowing the outside in.
-The facade of the building is coated in windows and the roof boats three diagonal light shafts that allow for sunlight to spill from the roof all the way to the ground floor.
+With their design, the architects hoped to not simply bring people together, but to bring them together while inviting the outside in.
+The building's fa&ccedil;ade is wrapped with windows and the roof boasts three diagonal light shafts that allow for sunlight to spill from the roof all the way to the ground floor.

 <figure class="figure">